mysterioux/gatsby-chrisblog/content/posts/2019-04-04---getting-started-with-firebase.md

+---
+title: Getting Started With Google Firebase
+date: "2019-04-01"
+template: "post"
+draft: false
+slug: "/posts/getting-started-with-firebase/"
+category: "Web Development"
+tags:
+  - "hosting"
+  - "new technology"
+description: "How I moved out of fear to resume blogging about what I am leanring in technology, programming and ofcourse life"
+---

 # GOOGLE FIREBASE
 One of the recent platform i've been utilizing is Google Firebase.
 Its one of the best "free hosting" solution to host static files like html, javascript, CSS etc. Its my quick solution in hosting static applications.
 It's light, fast, provides content delivery throught the globe and why students,s tartups and bloggers should leverage on it.